FujinNiazi/clock-angledetection/README.md

 <img width="997" alt="test output" src="https://github.com/user-attachments/assets/9431efc4-8800-4992-8f58-8a0719062b61">

-Note that the limits for the *Canny* and *Hough Line Transform* may need adjusment depending on the type of clock and its size.
+Note that the limits for the *Canny* and *Hough Line Transform* may need adjustment depending on the type of clock and its size.

 ## License
 This program is licensed under the Apache 2.0 License.